Harz Nature Park

 Climate And Weather

-The Brocken is notorious as one of Europe's most inhospitable summits despite its moderate elevation, experiencing fog on over 300 days, mean annual temperatures of only 2.9 degrees Celsius, wind speeds exceeding hurricane force multiple times annually, and precipitation over 1,800 millimeters.
-Conditions moderate rapidly at lower elevations, with the foothills enjoying 8-9 degree annual averages.
+The Brocken is notorious as one of Europe's most inhospitable summits despite its moderate elevation, experiencing fog on over 300 days per year, a mean annual temperature of only 2.9 degrees Celsius, and precipitation exceeding 1,800 millimeters annually.
+[1] Conditions moderate rapidly at lower elevations, with the foothills enjoying 8–9 degree annual averages.
 The extreme summit climate creates the vegetation zonation more typical of mountains twice the Harz's height.
 Snow persists on north-facing slopes into May in some years.

 Human History